Healthy Crockpot Potato Soup with Chicken: A thick, creamy, and seemingly sinful potato soup with chunks of chicken and tons of vegetables.

 Yes, chicken and potato soup is a carb-based dish.
 Yet it can still be made as a low-fat dinner, loaded with vitamins and minerals!

 This healthy slow cooker soup recipe is dairy-free, gluten-free, low fat (especially if you use turkey bacon), and packed with protein and veggies!
+Instead of adding dairy like heavy cream and butter, we rely on starchy potatoes to make this soup super creamy!

-You can make this Crockpot Potato Soup either in a crockpot as directed, or on the stovetop if you are short on time.
+You can make this Crockpot Potato Soup recipe either in a crockpot as directed, or on the stovetop if you are short on time.
 Either way, you end up with a lovely rustic, yet silky, texture and a spectacular savory flavor.

 To make this healthy slow cooker chicken potato soup recipe get these ingredients or their substitutes!